iterative/dvc.org/content/docs/command-reference/plots/modify.md

 - `--unset [<prop> [<prop> ...]]` - unset one or more display properties.
 Use the prop name(s) without `--` in the argument sent to this option.

-- `--no-csv-header` - lets DVC know that CSV or TSV `targets` do not have a header.
-A 0-based numeric index can be used to identify each column instead of names.
+- `--no-csv-header` - lets DVC know that the `target` CSV or TSV does not have a header.

 - `-h`, `--help` - prints the usage/help message, and exit.